Basaveshwaranagara: Economy

 Basaveshwaranagar is home to many industry, banking and retail outlets.

 The Siddaiah Puranik Road is the main commercial hub of Basaveshwaranagar.
 It has many stores ranging from supermarkets and bakeries to pharmacies, branded and generic clothing retail and watch shops among others.
 Many public sector and private sector bank branches are located along this road as well.
 The Kurubarahalli Main Road and the 60 Feet Road also have many shopping and banking facilities.
 Off Havanur Circle is the roadside Basaveshwaranagar market, which sells fresh fruits and vegetables apart from serving street food.

 Basaveshwaranagar is also home to a considerable number of restaurants, which includes international dining chains, ice-cream parlours, coffee shops, multi-cuisine and cuisine-specific restaurants.
 The locality, due to its considerable North Karnataka population, has many "khanavalis" which serve authentic North Karnataka cuisine.
-Some famous restaurants in Basaveshwaranagar include Pavithra Paradise near Havanur Circle, Sri Guru Sagar, Cave N Dine, Le Arabia, Kadamba and Priyadarshini Grand to name a few.

 Shri Mahila Griha Udyog Lijjat Papad, a cooperative known for the Lijjat Papad brand, has an office in Basaveshwaranagar, near Havanur Circle.